joelpinheiro/Safebox-Smartcard-Auth/README.md

 # Safebox
-Safebox is a solution that allows you to upload/download/share files with two security mechanisms: password/asym_key and/or smartcard:
+Safebox is python a solution that allows you to upload/download/share files with two security mechanisms: password/asym_key and/or smartcard:

 - [Report 1](https://github.com/joelpinheiro/Safebox-Smartcard-Auth/blob/master/RelatorioSeg.pdf)